Precious Metals Demystified

 Rhodium is a rare, bright and silver-colored member of the platinum family of metals.
 It is very hard, so it stays shine and does not get scratched easily (Source).

 Rhodium is often used as the plating metal for white gold and sterling silver because it makes the piece harder, shiner and newer.
 Re-plating an old piece with rhodium can be a great option to revive your collection.
-To find out more ways to upgrade your jewelry collection, download our guide here:

 Many people like to buy jewelry with rhodium plating because it lasts for a long time and it makes stones like cubic zirconia, diamonds and crystals shimmer more brightly against the bright silver color.